rollbar/rollbar.js/sdks/rollbar.js/README.md

 <!-- RemovePrev -->
 <!-- EditableTextAreaEnd -->

-If you're running Rollbar on an environment besides production, change the ```server.environment``` value to something else (e.g. "staging").
+If you're running Rollbar on an environment besides production, change the ```environment``` value to something else (e.g. "staging").
 See below for more configuration options.

 ### Test your installation